What Is The Square Root 4

 Comprehensive Overview

 The answer is 2 because 2 * 2 = 4.
-Therefore, √4 = 2.
+So, √4 = 2.

 Over time, mathematicians developed more sophisticated methods for calculating square roots.
 The ancient methods were primarily geometric or based on approximation.
-However, with the development of algebra and calculus, more precise and efficient methods emerged.
+Even so, with the development of algebra and calculus, more precise and efficient methods emerged.
 Algorithms like the Babylonian method (also known as Heron's method) provided iterative approaches to refine approximations of square roots.

 Trends and Latest Developments